Client Alert: Political Speech in Schools During Election Season

 Review and Update Policies: Ensure that all school policies regarding speech, political expression, and employee conduct are up-to-date and clearly communicated to staff, students, and parents.

+Training: Provide reminders to staff on the limits of political speech in schools, including the use of school resources and discussions in the classroom.
 Monitor the Atmosphere: Be vigilant in observing the school climate to prevent any political activity from escalating into harassment, bullying, or discrimination.
 Encourage respectful dialogue but act quickly to address any behavior that crosses the line.

 We’re Here to Help